-All sessions included in the registration price of $25 for members (non-members $35).
+All sessions included in the registration price of $25 for members (non-members $35) for up to 15 Contact Hours.
 Sessions will be recorded and made available to registrants.
 Sessions will be held on the following dates and times (Zoom links will be sent to registrants in March):

 April 6 at 4 pm: Keynote session featuring Ellen Oh

 April 7 at 12 pm: Authors Brown Bag Lunch session featuring Maria Padian, Josephine Cameron, and Samara Cole Doyon.
 For more information and to preorder books at a 20% discount, visit www.printbookstore.com/masl/symposium2021

 April 7 at 4 pm: Mallory Cook & Becca Cole with Amy Denecker: Leaders for Just Schools Curriculum

 April 8 at 7 pm: Nancy Watson & Michele Benoit: Think, Create, Share, Grow: How collaborating with a willing teacher makes all the difference